azmirza/webhookstest/README.md

 3. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.

    a.
-For the **AppId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered application.
+For the **ClientId** key, replace `ENTER_YOUR_APP_ID` with the application ID of your registered application.

    b.
-For the **AppSecret** key, replace `ENTER_YOUR_SECRET` with the password of your registered application.
+For the **ClientSecret** key, replace `ENTER_YOUR_SECRET` with the password of your registered application.
 Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.

-4. Press F5 to build and run the sample.
-This will restore NuGet package dependencies and open the app.

-   >If you see any errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
-Moving the solution closer to the root of your drive resolves this issue.

-5. Sign in with your personal (MSA) account or your work or school account and grant the requested permissions.

-6. You should see your profile picture and your profile data in JSON on the start page.

-7. Change the email address in the box to another valid account's email in the same tenant and choose the **Load data** button.
-When the operation completes, the profile of the choosen user is displayed on the page.

-8. Optionally edit the recipient list, and then choose the **Send email** button.
-When the mail is sent, a Success message is displayed on the top of the page.
+   c.
+For the **NotificationUrl**, replace "ENTER_YOUR_NOTIFYURL" with the Microsoft Azure Web App (ex: https://YOURWEBAPP.azurewebsites.net/).

+   d.
+For the **BaseUrl**, replace "ENTER_YOUR_APP_URL" with the Microsoft Azure Web App (ex: https://YOURWEBAPP.azurewebsites.net/)

+1. Right-click the project node in **Visual Studio 2017**, choose **Publish**.

+1. Choose **Microsoft Azure App Service**.

+1. Choose **Select Existing**, and choose **OK**.

+1. Choose your newly created web app and select **OK**.

+1. Microsoft Azure web apps makes it easy to debug a web application in the cloud as if it were running locally.
+In the Publish screen, click **Settings**, then click the **Settings** tab, and change the configuration from **Release** to **Debug**.

+1. Select **Save**.

+1. In the publish screen, select **Publish**.

+1. In the new browser window, select the **Sign in with Microsoft** link in the top right of the window.
+When prompted, grant consent to the requested permissions.
+Once logged in, the navigation menu will reflect the changes made to the application.
+1. Select Subscribe in the menu.
+This will initiate a new subscription to your mailbox, and will show the subscription properties when complete.
+1. The subscription was created for mail messages, any time a new message is created in your inbox in the next 15 minutes (the lifetime of the subscription request) a notification is received.
+To see this, select the Send mail menu item.
+Enter your email address, a subject and body, and select Send.
+ >**Note:** Your application could provide additional capabilities such as querying Microsoft Graph for additional data when a notification is received.
+This application allows multiple users to add subscriptions, but all users can see all notifications.
+Your application may require you to implement a per-user information store or filter data to only the notifications relevant to the current user.

 ## Key components of the sample